 If you hold or process information on employees, clients, donors, and suppliers then you will have to ensure you are compliant with the new regulations.
 So, most likely, yes.

 What happens if I don’t comply?

 There are penalties for non-compliance which can vary in severity, so it is in your best interests to ensure you are compliant.
-What is new about the GDPR is the Accountability Act which requires you to demonstrate the technical and organisational measures you have put in place to become compliant.
+What is new about the GDPR is the Accountability Act is that it requires you to demonstrate the technical and organisational measures you have put in place to become compliant.

 Information on how to evidence compliance can be found here

 If you have a question or are worried about your level of compliance at any stage you can also call the ICO helpline.